-I have worked behind bars and waiting on tables with trainee dentists, writers, medicine students, theoretical physics students, people who work three jobs and have a work ethic that I wish I was capable of having and people who just love working with others in the customer service trade and I can honestly say that every single one of them is more switched on than idiots who don’t say please and thank you.
+I have worked behind bars and waited on tables with trainee dentists, writers, medicine students, theoretical physics students, people who work three jobs and have a work ethic that I wish I was capable of having and people who just love working with others in the customer service trade and I can honestly say that every single one of them is more switched on than the idiots who don’t say please and thank you.

 So, here are some frustrations, in poetry form, about why you should never underestimate people who work in customer service.
 You never know if they could become a doctor who saves your life, the author of your next favourite book, the person who decides how many teeth you need removing, and failing all of that, we have access to corkscrews and knives.

 The first time you see her she smiles and calls you Sir,

 but they are not the same kind of manners that you show her.

 You complain about parking and how the place was hard to find,

 “I shouldn’t have to put up with this!
 I came here to unwind!”

 The food was too hot and you had a long wait,